 Also featured on the episode is Motawi Tile, and the making of their Winter Cardinals tile based off of Yoshiko's card design.

-Watch the full episode now at the Craft In America website.
+Watch the full episode now on YouTube.

 We are excited to share that The Arts & Crafts Press was featured in the Arts & Crafts Profile Issue 86 of American Bungalow Magazine.
 Written by Rebecca Treon, the article covers our history, process and ideals.